Veggie Quesadilla

 Reheat-

-Good news is you can reheat it and get the crispness back.
-Heat a skillet well, place the leftovers, cook on low heat until it is crispy on both sides.
+The good news is you can reheat it and get the crispness back.
+Heat a skillet well, place the leftovers, and cook on low heat until it is crispy on both sides.

 Serving